COL (R) Lawrence D. Dietz, Esq.

 Setting The Stage

 There has been a global avalanche of data privacy legislation.
 Last year’s implementation of the EU’s General Data Protection Regulation (GDPR) sounded alarm bells across the EU and literally around the world.
-Other nations have passed their own privacy regulations such as Australia, Canada and the Republic of the Philippines, while states such as California are jumping on the bandwagon with the California Consumer Protection Action (CCPA).
+Other nations have passed their own privacy regulations such as Australia, Canada, and the Republic of the Philippines, while states such as California are jumping on the bandwagon with the California Consumer Protection Action (CCPA).
 Data privacy is more and more relevant as technology changes and adapts, as well as the fact that near enough everything can be done online, people want to advance but they do not want to compromise their security and privacy for that.
 To find more info about data privacy and how important it is for any business online to uphold, websites such as delphix.com can provide a more detailed background about why this protection is needed.

 This torrent of regulations has become mind-boggling, also businesses that got help and support from companies like Privacy Helper were able to identify problems fast and help their company to be in line with the new EU GDPR regulations.
-In this paper I will give you a toolbox of 20 Questions that will help you in your ongoing journey to data privacy preparedness.
+In this paper, I will give you a toolbox of 20 Questions that will help you in your ongoing journey to data privacy preparedness.
 Notice that I said readiness, not compliance.
 That is because chasing compliance is somewhat like playing whack-a-mole, it’s a constantly moving target.

 Many of us played the game “Twenty Questions” as kids.
 One player is designated to answer while the rest of the group poses 20 questions to guess the phrase, objection or topic chosen by the answerer.
 The purpose of these 20 questions is to help you assess where you and your organization stands with regard to your data privacy readiness.